pypy/pypy/pypy/doc/you-want-to-help.rst

 * Just-in-Time Compiler (JIT): `we have a tracing JIT`_ that traces the interpreter written in RPython, rather than the user program that it interprets.
 As a result it applies to any interpreter, i.e. any language.
 But getting it to work correctly is not trivial: it requires a small number of precise "hints" and possibly some small refactorings of the interpreter.
+The JIT itself also has several almost-independent parts: the tracer itself in ``jit/metainterp``, the optimizer in ``jit/metainterp/optimizer`` that optimizes a list of residual operations, and the backend in ``jit/backend/<machine-name>`` that turns it into machine code.
+Writing a new backend is a traditional way to get into the project.

 .. _`we have a tracing JIT`: jit/index.html